 Pastry Failures do happen.
 Here’s some short cuts in improving your pastry failures for next time.
+Learning from each other will help us all!

 + Baking your pie crusts, some say 350 – 450 degrees, you need to know how HOT your oven gets.
 The commercial kitchen I use is very slow, so quite often I’ve got it up to 450 – 500 degrees.
 When I am at home and baking it’s 425 – 450 degrees.
 If you aren’t sure get a temperature gauge to test it.
 These tips are just short cuts to having great pastry.